ergoplatform/ergodocs/docs/dev/Integration/guide.md

 ### Dust Collection

-Please consider collecting deposits dust from miners periodically (who create a lot of small UTXOs).
+Please collect dust from miners' deposits periodically (which creates many small UTXOs).

 Ergo is based on the extended-UTXO model.
 A side-effect of UTXOs is a term coined *dust*.
-Dust refers to fractional values of ERG and is usually below the protocol fee, miner wallets are prone to becoming *dusty* with the stream of rewards coming into their wallet.
-All these excess UTXOs can cause a slowdown and ultimately, make impact your nodes functionability. **This is important to set-up for large exchanges who will recieve a lot of mining traffic.
-You need to collect dust aggressively, new dust arrives all the time for miners**
+Dust refers to fractional values of ERG and is usually below the protocol fee; miner wallets are prone to becoming *dusty* with the stream of rewards coming into their wallet.
+All these excess UTXOs can cause a slowdown and ultimately impact your node functionality. **This is important to set up for big exchanges that will receive a lot of mining traffic.
+You must collect dust aggressively; new dust arrives all the time for miners**